Carlos Ezquerra: Death

 In later life Ezquerra moved to Andorra.
 He died of lung cancer on 1 October 2018, at the age of 70.Muere el dibujante de cómics Carlos Ezquerra, cocreador del Juez Dredd at Elpais.com He never retired, and his uncompleted final work, "Spector," was published posthumously in June 2019 by 2000 AD.

+In May 2023 the government of Zaragoza voted to name a street after him.